Choices in antenatal care

 If you choose this option, a consultant obstetrician will have overall responsibility for your care.
 You will also meet a consultant or a specialist registrar in obstetrics each time you go to the hospital.

 During the birth, you will be cared for by midwives with additional support from the hospital doctors if needed.
 Afterwards, you will stay in a semi-private ward with approximately 3-5 other mothers.
 However, if a semi-private ward is unavailable, you might stay in a public ward.

 You will have to pay a fee for semi-private care.
 If you have private health insurance, check with your insurer what is covered under your plan.

 Private care is available in all maternity hospitals in Ireland.
 You will have a particular obstetrician that will provide your care throughout your pregnancy and during your birth.
 You will see your obstetrician at each antenatal visit.
-If they are on leave, you will see a different obstetrician.
+If they are on leave on unavailable, you will see a different obstetrician.
 During the birth, midwives will care for and support you.
 Your obstetrician will also be there to oversee the birth and provide you with any extra medical support you might need.

 Private care entitles you to a private room, subject to availability.